UKHO/docs/README.md

-# UKHO Docs
+# Software Engineering at the UKHO

 This repo contains documentation about digital delivery teams, behaviors and processes at the UKHO.

-# Software Engineering at the UKHO

 We have eight software engineering teams that develop and support software using the .Net and Java stacks.